- Chart

 Strengths

-- Focus on rare and underserved inherited retinal diseases
+- Specialized focus on inherited retinal diseases with significant unmet needs.

-- Experienced leadership team in gene therapy and ophthalmology
+- Experienced leadership team with expertise in gene therapy and ophthalmology.

 Weaknesses